carloshs1/crypto-tracker/README.md

 - **Next.js Integration**: Works seamlessly with Next.js App Router patterns
 - **Future Scalability**: Easy to migrate to React Query or Zustand if needed

+### Providers Architecture

+The application uses a dedicated `providers/` folder to organize all React Context providers and their associated hooks.
+This separation provides several benefits:

+- **Clear Separation of Concerns**: Providers are separated from UI components, making the codebase more maintainable
+- **Scalability**: This structure makes it easy to add new providers as the application grows (e.g., `UserContext`, `SubscriptionContext`, `NotificationContext`, etc.)
+- **Consistent Pattern**: All providers follow the same organizational pattern, making it easier for developers to find and understand context-related code
+- **Reusability**: Providers can be easily imported and composed at different levels of the component tree

+Current providers:

+- **SearchContext**: Manages global search state and provides `useSearch()` hook for components that need access to search functionality
+- **ThemeProvider**: Wraps `next-themes` to provide theme management (light/dark/system) across the application

+Future providers can be added following the same pattern:

+- `UserContext.tsx` - User authentication and profile state
+- `SubscriptionContext.tsx` - Subscription and premium features state
+- `NotificationContext.tsx` - Global notification system
+- `PreferencesContext.tsx` - User preferences and settings

 ### Data Fetching Strategy

 - **Initial Load**: Server Component (`page.tsx`) fetches ticker data using `getProcessedTickers()` with Next.js Data Cache